uzm99/ENCE_4110_Unai_Zurbano/Lab4/Readme.md

 <h2 id="Part V">Part V — Display HELLO in ticker-tape fashion</h2>

 ### Objective
-Display the word HELLO in ticker-tape fashion in the 7-segments displays, making the letters move from right to left in intervals of 1 second.
+Display the word HELLO in ticker-tape fashion on the 7-segment displays, moving the letters from right to left every second.

 ### Logic / Design
-The same logic is used from previous part to get the 1 second signal from the clock reduction module.
-Additionally, a generic count module is implemented to determine the state of each display.
+The same clock reduction module from the previous part is used to obtain a 1-second signal.
+Additionally, a generic counter module determines the state of each display.

-And with the result of the adding operation, a HELLO Decoder module determines the letter that needs to be displayed on each 7-segmetn displays.
+Using the resulting count, a HELLO Decoder module determines which letter to display on each 7-segment display.
+A second decoder module then activates the appropriate segments to form the corresponding letter.

-There is another Decoder module to determin which segments are needed to display the letter correspondingly.

 ### Implementation